ahmedtarek26/Gene_Expression_Clustering/README.md

 4. **Inspect results**:
    - Open the saved figures in the `figs/` folder.
 The BIC curve shows how model fit changes with K and highlights the optimal number of clusters.
 The 2D scatter plot visualises the sample clusters.
 - Check the printed BIC table and ARI to see how well the clustering aligns with known subtypes (if labels are provided).

-This project is for educational purposes and distributed under the MIT License.
-See `LICENSE` for more information (to be added).